 The following map shows the sites I visited, indicated in orange.

-For more information about Panyola and assistance with arranging a visit, please feel free to email Zsuzsa Méhész at [email protected] or leave a message on her Facebook Page: https://www.facebook.com/zsuzsa.mehesz.
+For more information about Panyola and assistance with arranging a visit, please feel free to email Zsuzsa Méhész at [email protected] or leave a message on the Facebook Page for her new guest house.

 Disclosure: I was a guest of Zsuzsa Méhész and Ambrus Barabas during my stay in Panyola, Hungary.
 However, the receipt and acceptance of complimentary items or services will never influence the content, topics, or posts in this blog.
 I write the truth, the whole truth, and nothing but the truth.

 25 thoughts on “Dragons, Witches, and Boat-Shaped Gravestones in the Fascinating Szatmár Region of Hungary”

 My maternal grandfather was born there.
 He came to America in 1913 at the age of 16.
 My family has very little information about his life there.
 Your blog helped me get a picture of life there.
 Thank you for that.
 I’ve always been intrigued to find out more information about the area and people there.
 I know my family surnames from that area are Kiss and Popp.
 I hope one day to visit there and learn about my families background.